AG-UI ยท API Reference

 #AG-UI-specific surface

-The AG-UI adapter extends the neutral Agent contract with one additional signal:
+The AG-UI adapter extends the neutral Agent contract with AG-UI-specific protocol surfaces:

 FieldTypeDescription